 If you live in an annexe or self contained flat and you're related to the person who lives in the main house, you can claim a 50% reduction in your Council Tax.
 Please note, the annex or flat must be part of a main property to qualify.

 If you already receive a discount on your Council Tax bill, we may review this from time to time to make sure you're still eligible.

 If you're received a single person discount review letter from us, you'll need to fill in our online form to renew your discount.

 In the form you'll need to tell us about any changes to your circumstances since your last discount review.

 Discount and exemption review

-If you've received a discount and exemption review letter from us, complete the form for us.
-Please confirm if you're still entitled to the discount or exemption.
+If you've received a discount and exemption review letter from us, please fill in our online form.

 In the form you'll need to confirm if you think you're still entitled to the discount you receive.